lisp-mirror/clcon/README.md

 # README #

 ## What's that
 **clcon** is a cross-platform Common Lisp IDE under construction.
-Current version is 0.2.6 (see tags in repo).
+Current release is 0.3.0 (see tags in repo).

 ## Note about versions
 If your're reading this document online, this document describes trunk version.